 Developed back in 2009, AngularJS does not support mobile devices.
 On the other hand, Angular delivers new techniques that allow you to create lightweight apps for mobile devices and browsers.
 Due to its component-based structure, Angular allows the so-called lazy scripting that uses particular modules only when needed as well as a better organization that provides faster page loading and higher performance.

 Easy to maintain

 Angular has an architecture that is based on components or services, in other words — modules.
 These modules enable an organization of application functionalities by separating them into reusable pieces of data.
 Each piece is responsible for one feature and stays independent of its system and APIs.
 All of the above ensures easier maintenance where developers can swap one component with another without rewriting the entire code.

 Migration from AngularJS leaves more questions than answers.
 We interviewed top AngularJS experts to help you with migration.
 Experts Answer 10 Common Questions on How to Migrate from AngularJS

 Avoid code errors

 We have mentioned above that Angular reduces the overall development cycle as well as simplifies maintenance and debugging.
-Overall, it leads to cost savings along with smaller paychecks for developers since they will spend less time working on coding, testing, and so on.
+Overall, it leads to cost savings along with smaller paychecks for developers since they will spend less time working on coding, testing legacy codebases, and so on.

 In addition to this, your business will cut bills on third-party tools like WebStorm or Brackets since Angular comes with an official Command Line Interface (CLI).
 Angular offers CLI that is optimized for its purpose; however, external tools like IDEs and UI kits are also available.

-There are four paths that you can take in the pursuit of app migration from AngularJS to Angular.
+There are three paths that you can take when thinking of moving from AngularJS to Angular.

 This approach is self-explanatory — your team rewrites the entire code.
 Especially for outdated applications, also known as legacy apps, rewriting might be an adequate solution.
 Starting from scratch, you can re-design and rethink your application and implement new features on the go.